Romina Yan: Repercussion

-Her death shocked Argentina.
 The Facebook page I can't believe Romina Yan has died (No puedo creer que murió Romina Yan) reached more than 150,000 members in less than two hours.
 The death was also the top trending topic of the day on Twitter.
 Cris Morena and Chiquititas were also trending topic through the day.

 Telefe, the channel her father was in charge of during the late 1980s and 1990s, canceled its evening schedule.
-After Casi Angeles, the show produced by her mother, Telefe Noticias, the channel's news program, aired a special 2 hours edition solely dedicated to her.
+After Casi ángeles, the show produced by her mother, Telefe noticias, the channel's news program, aired a special 2 hours edition solely dedicated to her.
 The special achieved 18.3 points, the highest-rated edition of the show in four years.
 Canal 13, Argentina's number 2 net, also had a special 2 hours edition of its news show, Telenoche, which also achieve high ratings.
 With the exception of the news programs, all live shows in Argentina's biggest networks, Telefe and Canal 13, were not aired in tribute to Yan.
-The movie The Terminal replaced the live game-show Justo a Tiempo in Telefe.
-A rerun of Policias en Accion replaced Showmatch in Canal 13.
+The movie The Terminal replaced the live game-show Justo a tiempo in Telefe.
+A rerun of Policías en acción replaced Showmatch in Canal 13.